Most Common Team Problems and How to Solve Them

 9. Low Transparency

-Transparency is necessary to build trust.
+Lack of trust is one the most common team problems that requires transparency to be resolved.
 There cannot be any secrets within a group, or it might damage a business’s reputation.
 Team leaders are responsible for establishing a high level of transparency to earn the respect of their team members.
 If transparency clearly exists at higher levels, it will influence the rest of the group to follow suit.

 10. Adopting the Incorrect Team Management Model